kfir-wit/PurpleCrayon/README.md

 # Sort and update catalog in assets/ directory
 uv run python -m main --sort-catalog

-# Placeholder: rebuild catalog (not yet implemented)
-uv run python -m main --rebuild-catalog
+# (Reserved) Additional modes
+# `process` and `benchmark` are placeholders for future workflows; the CLI currently reports them as not yet implemented.
 ```

-> ℹ️ The `process` and `benchmark` modes are reserved for future workflows; the CLI currently reports them as not yet implemented.

 The output paths will be printed to stdout.
 Processed images are written to `downloads/` or the file path specified in the prompt.